Protect your legacy.

 -

-Will: Direct where your property goes and avoid family conflict.
+Will: Direct where your assets go and avoid family conflict.

 -

-Personal property memorandum: Give family heirlooms to specific loved ones.
+Personal property memorandum: Give family heirlooms or personal property to specific loved ones.

 -